Success Stories

 Return to Top

-“My name is Robertl.
+My name is Robert.
 In November of 1996 I was diagnosed with ALS.
 As I watched my body melt away, I searched for ways to adapt to my constantly changing body.
 This disease doesn't stop at just the arms and legs.
 It also affects speech, swallowing, and ultimately breathing.
 For about a year and a half I was able to use a laser light fastened to a hat and a letter board.
 That system worked for a while but I knew I would need some other kind of communication device but my search didn't turn up with anything that worked very well or that would satisfy my particular needs.
 I was at the end of my rope.
 I wondered how long I could go on without being able to communicate.
 Communication is part of what makes us human.
 I was very discouraged.

-Then my nephew discovered Cyberlink.
+Then my nephew discovered Brainfingers.
 My first thought was here we go again, another disappointment.
 I was never so wrong in my life.
 With very little practice I found myself moving around my computer screen easily.
 I use my eyes to move the cursor left and right and my eyebrows for up and down movement and my jaw for clicking.
-The ability to communicate was stolen away from me by ALS, Cyberlink has given it back to me.
+The ability to communicate was stolen away from me by ALS, Brainfingers has given it back to me.
 When combined with EZ Keys there isn't anything I can't do on my computer.
 I can spend however much of my life I have left, talking with family and friends, which has improved my quality of life tremendously.
 My days went from long and meaningless to short and fulfilling.
 I urge anyone with impaired motor skills to give it a try.”

 Return to Top